luis-caldas/myshell/README.md

  - `APPLICATION_UNICODE` allows unicode support in themes if set

- - `FORCE_COLORS` allows colors to be forced to a specific number in the theme (accepts whole numbers)
+ - `FORCE_COLOURS` allows colors to be forced to a specific number in the theme (accepts whole numbers)